mirlz/simple-pm/README.md

 ### Observables / Stores

 - CommonStore.js
-- FeatureStore.js
 - ProjectStore.js
-- TodoStore.js

 As time and date are used across all the pages, I created a separate store to store commonly used components.

-Both FeatureStore and TodoStore contain the data structure.
-Most logics are done on the ProjectStore.js file.

-There should be an array of objects, each object is a project, and in it, it will store the Festure items in it, with Todos in the FeatureStores.
+ProjectJS file contain the full data structure and logic.

 ### Manipulating Projects data

     const addProject = action((key) => {

 		ob.dataList.set('project'+key, {
 			id: key,
 			name: 'Project name ' + key,
 			features: observable.map({
 			}),
 			lastUpdated: CommonStore.getCurrentDateTime(),
+			featureLastCount: 0
 		});

 		for(var i = 0; i < initialFeatureCount; i++) {
 			addFeature('project'+key, i);
 		}

 	});

-ob.dataList would be used to hold all the data in it. ob.dataList.set() is used to store the key of the object.
+ob.dataList would be used to hold all the data in it.
+All projects are pushed into ob.dataList.

-In the features key, another observable is created so as to store the array of feature objects in it.
-As the default number of features is 2, so for each project that is created, there will be 2 features assigned to it.
+ob.dataList.set() is used to store the key of the project.

+featureLastCount is used for taking down the id of the last feature on the project.
+When features are removed dynamically, it should record the last feature count, so the same id would not be used for new features added.

+'project' + key is passed into the addFeature() function to take note of which project's features I'm manipulating.

     const removeProject = action((key) => {
     	  ob.dataList.delete(key);